 Tips For Reducing Allergens At Home

-Although the allergens that trigger your allergic reaction are present in proteins in your dog’s body, there are some helpful tips that can help to make your home a more comfortable place.
+Although the allergens that trigger your allergic reaction are present in proteins in your dog’s body, some helpful tips can help make your home a more comfortable place.

 Regular Grooming and Brushing